qiuxintao101/cobra/docs/detail.rst

 Rerun Incomplete Files
 ----------------------

-Sometimes when a *Snakemake* run is exited by force (this may also include Docker container exited in the middle of the run, see :ref:`docs-DockerReminder`) and not because of an error, output files would be left incomplete.
+When *Snakemake* encounter an error when running a task, the affected incomplete output files will automatically be removed.
+Yet, if a *Snakemake* run is exited by force (this may also include Docker container exited in the middle of the run, see :ref:`docs-DockerReminder`), output files would be left incomplete.
 Then the following error message may appear when trying to resume the *Snakemake* run:

 .. code-block:: Bash
    IncompleteFilesException: